 The Company determines if an arrangement is a lease at inception.
 Operating leases are included in right-of-use ("ROU") assets, and operating lease liability obligations in our Consolidated Statements of Assets and Liabilities.
 The Company recognizes a ROU asset and an operating lease liability for all leases, with the exception of short-term leases which have a term of 12 months or less.
 ROU assets represent the right to use an underlying asset for the lease term and operating lease liability obligations represent the obligation to make lease payments arising from the lease.
 ROU assets and liabilities are recognized at lease commencement date based on the present value of lease payments over the lease term.
 The Company has lease agreements with lease and non-lease components and has separated these components when determining the ROU assets and the related lease liabilities.
-As most of the Company's leases do not provide an implicit rate, the Company uses the implicit rate when readily determinable.
+As most of the Company's leases do not provide an implicit rate, the Company estimated its incremental borrowing rate based on the information available at the lease commencement date in determining the present value of lease payments.
+The Company uses the implicit rate when readily determinable.
 The ROU asset also includes any lease payments made and excludes lease incentives and lease direct costs.
 The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
 Lease expense is recognized on a straight-line basis over the lease term.
-See "- Recent Accounting Pronouncements" and "Note 10 - Commitments and Contingencies".
+See "Note 11 - Commitments and Contingencies".